IgorSilva0/ecommerce/README.md

-Got it!
-I’ve updated the README to include **Playwright** for testing.
-Here’s the revised version:

----

 # Online Shop

-**Online Shop** is a modern, responsive e-commerce platform designed to deliver a seamless and engaging shopping experience.
+**Online Shop** is a modern, responsive e-commerce platform that delivers a seamless and engaging shopping experience.
 This project demonstrates my dedication to web development and showcases my skills with a variety of advanced technologies.

 ## Key Features